-Former United Nations Legal Expert, human rights advocate and author Professor Anna Spain Bradley is a dynamic keynote speaker who aims for the heads and the hearts of her audiences.
+Author, human rights advocate and former United Nations Legal Expert, Professor Anna Spain Bradley is a dynamic keynote speaker who aims for the hearts and heads of her audiences.

 Anna Spain Bradley